jaxon-php/jaxon-website/pages/03.docs/02.v3x/01.about/04.changes/docs.en.md

 - The request factory
 - The pagination

-If the application includes the `jaxon-armada` et `jaxon-sentry` packages, the following features are also impacted.
+If the application is using the `jaxon-armada` et `jaxon-sentry` packages, then the following features are also impacted.

 - The CallableClass class
 - The request processing